 2.1.2.1.
 Authentication Request

 When the Client wishes to authenticate the End-User, the Client sends an Authentication Request to the Authorization Endpoint.
-An Authentication Request is an OAuth 2.0 Authorization Request that requests that the End-User be authenticated by the Authorization Server.
+An Authentication Request is an OAuth 2.0 Authorization Request that requests that the End-User be authenticated by the Authorization Server and that the results of the authentication event be returned to the Client.

 Communication with the Authorization Endpoint MUST utilize TLS.
 See Section 15.17 for more information on using TLS.